Mapping Machine-Learned Physics into a Human-Readable Space: Supplementing Existing Observables

 \subsection{Physics Interpretation}

-Our first physics conclusion is that the $\kappa$-augmented EFPs space is sufficiently comprehensive to close the performance gap between the 6HL and the CNN.
+Our first physics conclusion is that the $\kappa$-augmented EFP space is sufficiently comprehensive to close the performance gap between the 6HL and the CNN.
 Had we restricted our attention to just the IRC-safe EFPs, this would not have been the case, since the top ranked $\kappa = 1$ EFP in both strategies can only achieve $\AUC = 0.9507$ when combined with the six previous HL observables.
-Thus, IRC-unsafe information seems essential for closing the performance gap.
+Thus, IRC-unsafe information seems essential for closing the performance gap.\footnote{As discussed in \rref{Choi:2018dag}, CNNs are formally IRC safe.
+To map this IRC-safe behavior to the EFPs, however, would require very high-point correlators, with in principle as many nodes as pixels in the original jet image.
+With IRC-unsafe EFPs, we can instead match the CNN decision boundaries with low-point correlators.}

 Fascinatingly, $\kappa = 2$ appears prominently in the top ten EFPs, though in a different form than previously considered in the literature.
 The key feature of the $\kappa = 2$ EFPs is that they weight higher energy particles more than lower energy particles.
 Looking at the top $\kappa = 2$ observables in \Tab{tab:EFPvsBB}, they all have the common feature of corresponding to chromatic number $c = 3$ graphs.
 Chromatic number is the minimum number of colors needed to decorate the nodes of a graph such that no edge connects same-color nodes.
 If an EFP has chromatic number $c$, then it is only non-zero if the jet has at least $c$ distinct particle directions, making it an effective probe for deviations from $(c-1)$-prong substructure.
 The $\kappa = 2$ and $c = 3$ EFPs found by our guided strategy therefore probe IRC-unsafe deviations from 2-prong substructure (as one might expect for boosted $W$ tagging), with a particular emphasis on the higher energy particles inside the jet.